ShoutToMe/stm-sdk-android/setup.md

 ```

 ### Read External Storage
 If you plan to upload media files to create new shouts, then the read external storage permission is required.
-With
+Without
 permission to read external storage, you may not have access to certain media files.

 ```java